fleetdm/fleet/docs/Using-Fleet/MDM-macOS-setup.md

 ### Step 3: upload the package to Fleet

-Fleet supports installing a unique bootstrap package for each team.
+Fleet supports installing a bootstrap package on hosts assigned to a team.
 In Fleet, a team is a group of hosts.

 1. Upload the package to a publicly accessible location on the internet.
 We'll point Fleet to this location so that Fleet can download the package.

-2. Create a `team` YAML document if you don't already have one.
-Learn how [here](./configuration-files/README.md#teams).
-If you're uploading the package to a team that already exists, make sure the `name` key in your YAML document matches the name of the team.
+2. Choose which team you want to add the bootstrap package to or add the package to "No team."

-> If you want to install a bootstrap package on hosts that are assigned to "No team," use the `config` YAML document.
-Learn how to create one [here](./configuration-files/README.md#organization-settings).
+Use the `team` YAML document if you want to install the package on hosts assigned to a specific team:

-3. Add an `mdm.macos_setup.bootstrap_package` key to your YAML document.
-This key accepts an absolute URL to the location of the bootstrap package.

 ```yaml
 apiVersion: v1